MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/responsible-ai/responsible-ai-overview.md

 ---
 title: Responsible AI FAQs for the Microsoft Dynamics 365 finance and operations platform
-description: Responsible AI FAQs provide information about the AI technology used in Microsoft Dynamics 365 finance and operations platform, along with key considerations and details about how the AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 09/09/2023 ms.custom:
+description: Responsible AI FAQs provide information about the AI technology that's used in the Microsoft Dynamics 365 finance and operations platform.
+They also include key considerations and details about how the AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 09/09/2023 ms.custom:
   - responsible-ai-faqs